 I finished writing “The Practical Guide To Toilet Training The Autistic Child: Sensory-Motor Secrets For Success”.
 It was a labor of love, and a lot of work.
 I got to the chapter on safety and balance, and decided that I couldn’t wait until it is published to put out another post on why “dry…… Continue reading Use Dry Runs With Autistic Kids During Potty Training (Wait; What’s a Dry Run?)

-How to Pick The Best Toilet Paper For Potty Training
+What is The Best Toilet Paper For Potty Training?

 Try This Simple Strategy When Your Child Refuses To Use The Toilet